Probe Scheduling for Efficient Detection of Silent Failures: Conclusion

 \section{Conclusion}

-We conducted a comprehensive and unified study of the modeling, algorithmics, and complexity of probe scheduling.
-We revealed the relations between different objectives and between stochastic and deterministic schedules and proposed efficient scheduling algorithms with provable performance guarantees.
-Simulations of our algorithms on realistic networks demonstrate their effectiveness in varied scenarios.
+We study the fundamental problem of continuous testing using subset tests.
+Our study is comprehensive and unifies models and algorithms.
+We reveal the relations between different objectives and between stochastic and deterministic schedules and propose efficient scheduling algorithms with provable performance guarantees.
+For the important application of probe scheduling for silent failure detection, we conduct simulations of our algorithms on realistic networks and demonstrate their effectiveness in varied scenarios.
 Beyond silent failure detection, we believe the optimization problems we address and our scheduling algorithms will find applications in other resource allocation domains.